larpon/QtFirebase/README.md

 ## Stability
 The current Firebase C++ SDK (v2.1.0) has a lot of stability issues - which QtFirebase does it's best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.

+# Setup
+To successfuly build QtFirebase you'll need to download and extract Google's Firebase C++ SDK.
+**Android**
+Enable gradle in your build options
+Append lines:

+**iOS**
+Currently we only support building on iOS using CocoaPods.
+Luckily it's very easy to install and setup

 # Examples
 Under heavy construction.
 So far you'll have to look at the source in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) repository.